aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-save/save-in-the-plain-text-txt-format/save-in-the-plain-text-format/_index.md

 ﻿---
-title: Save in the Plain Text Format – Aspose.Words for Java
+title: Save in the Plain Text Format
+second_title: Aspose.Words for Java
 articleTitle: Save in the Plain Text Format
 linktitle: Save in the Plain Text Format
 description: "Export to TXT format using different saving features in Java."